 2. Do a guided meditation or mindfulness practice

 Meditation can be as easy as finding a sliver of space and opening an app.
 Apps and online programs are a great way to dip your toe into a practice without committing to an expensive class or taking up much time.
 There are countless free, guided meditations online.
-These meditation apps are a great place to start.

 3. Doodle or color